China Tests Building Moon Base With Lunar Soil Bricks - UrduPoint

 China Tests Building Moon Base With Lunar Soil Bricks

+China is seeking to push forward in its quest to build the first lunar base, launching an in-space experiment to test whether the base's bricks could be made from the Moon's own soil

-Beijing, (APP - UrduPoint / Pakistan Point News - 15th Nov, 2024) China is expected to push forward in its quest to build the first lunar base on Friday, launching an in-space experiment to test whether the station's bricks could be made from the Moon's own soil.
+Beijing, (APP - UrduPoint / Pakistan Point News - 15th Nov, 2024) China is seeking to push forward in its quest to build the first lunar base, launching an in-space experiment to test whether the base's bricks could be made from the Moon's own soil.

-Brick samples will blast off aboard a cargo rocket heading for China's Tiangong space station, part of Beijing's mission to put humans on the Moon by 2030 and build a permanent base there by 2035.
+A cargo rocket carrying brick samples blasted off late Friday for the Tiangong space station, part of Beijing's mission to put humans on the Moon by 2030 and build a permanent base there by 2035.

+"China launched the cargo craft Tianzhou-8 from the Wenchang Satellite Launch Center on Friday night to deliver supplies for its orbiting Tiangong space station," state news agency Xinhua said, citing China's space agency.

 "It's mainly exposure," said Zhou Cheng, a professor at Wuhan's Huazhong University of Science and Technology.